-A lumbar puncture (spinal tap) is performed in your lower back, in the lumbar region.
-During a lumbar puncture, a needle is inserted between two lumbar bones (vertebrae) to remove a sample of cerebrospinal fluid.
+A lumbar puncture (spinal tap) is a test used to diagnose certain health conditions.
+It's performed in your lower back, in the lumbar region.
+During a lumbar puncture, a needle is inserted into the space between two lumbar bones (vertebrae) to remove a sample of cerebrospinal fluid.
 This is the fluid that surrounds your brain and spinal cord to protect them from injury.

-A lumbar puncture can help diagnose serious infections, such as meningitis; other disorders of the central nervous system, such as Guillain-Barre syndrome and multiple sclerosis; or cancers of the brain or spinal cord.
-Sometimes doctors use lumbar punctures to inject anesthetic medications or chemotherapy drugs into the cerebrospinal fluid.
+A lumbar puncture can help diagnose serious infections, such as meningitis; other disorders of the central nervous system, such as Guillain-Barre syndrome and multiple sclerosis; bleeding; or cancers of the brain or spinal cord.
+Sometimes a lumbar puncture is used to inject anesthetic medications or chemotherapy drugs into the cerebrospinal fluid.

 Information gathered from a lumbar puncture can help diagnose:

-Though lumbar punctures are generally recognized as safe, they do carry some risks.
+Although lumbar puncture (spinal tap) is generally recognized as safe, it does carry some risks.
 These include:

 The headache typically starts several hours up to two days after the procedure and may be accompanied by nausea, vomiting and dizziness.
 The headaches are usually present when sitting or standing and resolve after lying down.
 Post-lumbar puncture headaches can last from a few hours to a week or more.

-Before your lumbar puncture, your doctor asks questions about your medical history, does a physical exam, and orders blood tests to check if you have any bleeding or clotting disorders.
-Your doctor may also recommend a CT scan or MRI to determine if you have any abnormal swelling in or around your brain.
+Before your lumbar puncture (spinal tap), your health care provider takes your medical history, does a physical exam, and orders blood tests to check for bleeding or clotting disorders.
+Your provider may also recommend a CT scan or MRI to determine if you have any abnormal swelling in or around your brain.

-Your doctor will give you specific instructions about food, drink and medications.
-You'll likely be asked not to eat or drink anything after midnight before your procedure.
+Your health care provider will give you specific instructions about food, drink and medications.

-A lumbar puncture is usually done in an outpatient facility or a hospital.
-Your doctor will talk to you about the potential risks, and any discomfort you might feel during the procedure.
+A lumbar puncture (spinal tap) is usually done in an outpatient facility or a hospital.
+Your health care provider will talk to you about the potential risks, and any discomfort you might feel during the procedure.

-If a child is having a lumbar puncture, a parent is usually allowed to stay in the room.
-Talk to your child's doctor about whether this will be possible.
+If a child is having a lumbar puncture, a parent may be allowed to stay in the room in some cases.
+Talk to your child's health care provider about whether this will be possible.

-For an infant or young child, someone will hold the child in position during the procedure.
+For an infant or a young child, someone will hold the child in position during the procedure.

 The procedure usually lasts about 45 minutes.
-Your doctor may suggest lying down after the procedure.
+Your health care provider may suggest lying down after the procedure.

-Sometimes, an ultrasound may be used as a guide during the procedure on infants and young children.
+Sometimes, an ultrasound may be used as a guide during a lumbar puncture on infants and young children.
 The ultrasound can help prevent inserting the needle too far.

-The spinal fluid samples are sent to a laboratory for analysis.
+The spinal fluid samples from the lumbar puncture (spinal tap) are sent to a laboratory for analysis.
 Lab technicians check for a number of things when examining spinal fluid, including:

-Lab results are combined with information obtained during the test, such as spinal fluid pressure, to help establish a possible diagnosis.
+Lab results are combined with information obtained during the test, such as spinal fluid pressure, to help make a possible diagnosis.

 Your health care provider generally gives you the results within a few days, but it could take longer.
-Ask your doctor when he or she expects to receive the results of your test.
+Ask when you can expect to receive the results of your test.